Healthy vs. Unhealthy Relationships: How to Tell the Difference

-All relationships look different, and it’s normal, but the key aspects are open communication that allows both partners to be on the same page knowing that they want and expect the same things in their relationship, and healthy boundaries that make both partners feel comfortable and secure.
+All relationships look different, and it’s normal.
+Still, the key aspects are open communication that allows both partners to be on the same page, knowing that they want and expect the same things in their relationship and healthy boundaries that make both partners feel comfortable and secure.

 What are the signs of a healthy relationship?

 So how can you tell if your relationship is healthy?
 Healthy relationships bring us positive emotions, make us feel good about ourselves, and we feel contentment, happiness, and calm.
 If you can say yes to most of these things, it’s very likely you are in a healthy relationship:

 - You have good self-esteem and take care of yourself